softwareloop/uploader-plus/README.md

-# uploader-plus - an Alfresco uploader that prompts for metadata.
+# Uploader Plus - an Alfresco uploader that prompts for metadata.

+## Updated to make it compatible with ACS 6.x and 7.x

 A plugin that enhances the standard Alfresco uploader with a mechanism to prompt the user for content type and metadata during the upload process.